whut-shgm/openshift-migrationproxy/README.md

 # openshift-migrationproxy

-Template for running a nginx container for a static website.
+Template for running a nginx proxy for soon to be migrated instances.
+Sites will be proxied to http://old.$host and https://old.$host, just need to add old.blabla.com to DNS and things will hapen automagicaly.
+This is compatible with openshift-letsencrypt.

 ### Installation